MK316/S2024/DLTESOL/project/README.md

 + Duration: (max.)
 40 minutes (20 minutes presentation + 10 minutes Q&A + 10 minutes evaluation)
 + Format: Each group presents their developed app and its relevance to learning English through text.
 + Content: Include learning objectives, detailed app features, demonstration, shared link for the audience, expected timeframes for activities, types of activities, instructions for use, etc.
++ Choose a story (Six story texts are provided.
+See below)
 + Q&A Session: Allow for questions from the audience to clarify any aspects of the presented apps.

 ## 📙 Submission format (md files)